-I remember Grandpa slugging my teen age uncle, knocking him off his chair on to the kitchen floor.
+I remember Grandpa slugging your son David, my teenage uncle, knocking him off his chair onto the kitchen floor.
 I saw Grandpa hit him more than a few times.

-I remember Grandpa beating the shit out of my brother and I because we took apart an old phone that was in the garage.
+I remember Grandpa beating the shit out of my brother and me because we took apart an old telephone that was in the garage.

 Wonderful childhood memories.

-Do I have any good memories of you and Grandpa Tieken during my younger years?
+Do I have any good memories of you and Grandpa Tieken?

 I have two.

-I remember Grandpa taking us up in an airplane he had just overhauled and I vividly remember Grandpa taking me to a Detroit Tigers, Cleveland Indians game at Briggs Stadium in 1968.
+I remember Grandpa taking us up in an airplane he had just overhauled, and I vividly remember Grandpa taking me to a Detroit Tigers vs. Cleveland Indians game at Briggs Stadium in 1968.
 I got to see Mickey Lolich pitch.
 He bought me a Tiger’s pennant.

-For the next 30 plus years you and Grandpa were devoted followers of Jesus.
+For the next 30- plus years you and Grandpa were devoted followers of Jesus.
 I remember going to Sunnyvale Chapel every time we came to visit you.
-I remember singing the Countdown song in Junior Church.
+I remember singing the Countdown song (see notes) in junior church.

 As I got older I began to understand things from my Mom’s perspective.
 Her relationship with you and her Dad was always strained.
 Lots of turmoil, lots of stress.
 Lots of angry words and cussing.

-She showed me the letters you and her traded.
+She showed me the letters you and she traded.
 So much anger, so little Jesus.

 Mom told me about her younger years.
 She told me about what went on and what happened to her.
 Awful things.
 Shameful things.
 She told me about confronting Grandpa about these things and he told her that God had forgiven him and they were under the blood.
-Not one word of sorrow or admission of guilt.
+Not one word of sorrow or admission of guilt, not even a sorry.
 A new life in Christ wiped the slate clean.

-I have often wondered if my Mom’s mental illness found its root in the events that took place in Missouri when she was but a youth.
-I know she felt she could never measure up and you and Grandpa had a real knack for reminding family of their shortcomings.
-After all we were Bob Gerencser’s kids.
+I have often wondered if Mom’s mental illness found its root in the events that took place on a Missouri farm when she was but a youth.
+I know she felt she could never measure up and you, and Grandpa had a real knack for reminding the family of their shortcomings.
+After all, we were Bob Gerencser’s kids.

 When I went to college I lived a few miles away from you.
 For the first time I learned how controlling and demanding you and Grandpa could be.
-Now I know I wasn’t the perfect grandson.
-I remember charging to your home phone long distance phone calls to Polly.
+Now I know I wasn’t the perfect grandson; I remember charging to your home phone some long- distance phone calls to Polly.
 That aside, you did your best to manipulate and control my life.

 I remember when you came to visit us in Junction City.
-Again, who can forget the visit?
+Again, how can I forget the visit?
 This was your last visit to my home, twenty-three years ago.

 Grandpa spent a good bit of time lecturing me about my car being dirty.
 Evidently, having a dirty car was a bad testimony.
 Too bad he didn’t take that same approach with Mom.

-After dinner, oh I remember it like yesterday, we were sitting in the living room and one of our young children got too close to Grandpa.
+After dinner — oh, I remember it as if it were yesterday! — we were sitting in the living room and one of our young children got too close to Grandpa.
 What did he do?
-He kicked them.
-I knew then and there that regardless of his love for Jesus he didn’t love our family and he would always be a mean son-of-a-bitch.
+He kicked him.
+I knew then and there that, regardless of his love for Jesus, he didn’t love our family, and he would always be a mean son-of-a-bitch.

 I think we saw you and Grandpa once or twice after that.
 I remember driving to Pontiac to see Grandpa after his cancer surgery.
 He was out of it.
-If I remember right you took us to lunch at the Buffet.
+If I remember correctly, you took us to lunch at a buffet.

 For his seventy-fifth birthday you had a party for Grandpa.
 You called a few days before the party and told me that if I was any kind of grandson at all that my family and I would be at the party.
 Never mind Polly would have to take off work.
-Never mind the party was on a night that we had church.
-All that mattered is that we showed up to give Grandpa’s birthday party an air of respectability.
+Never mind the party was on a night we had church.
+All that mattered to you was that we showed up to give Grandpa’s birthday party an air of respectability.